JoostGevaert/hello-python/README.md

 # Python & Jupyter
 ## Intro to using Python, `conda` and Python package management
-* Using Python in Arup is easiest by installing "Anaconda 3" from the Arup shop.
+* Using Python on Windows is easiest by [installing "Anaconda3"](https://docs.anaconda.com/anaconda/install/windows/).
+Make sure to tick the "Add Anaconda3 to my PATH environment variable" in step 8, this will make the `conda` command available in any Command Prompt (I never experienced the issues the installer warns us for).
 * After installing Anaconda 3 you'll have access to the `conda` command in the (Anaconda) Command Prompt (cmd).
-* `conda` handles virtual environments for you and is also a package manager.
+* `conda` handles virtual environments for you and is also a package manager (not only Python packages, e.g. also R and compiled C++ packages).
-* Virtual environments allow you to use a different version of Python and Python packages for every project.
+* Virtual environments allow you to use a different version of Python and (Python) packages for every project.
 This way you make sure that stuff works and you don't run into dependency issues where e.g. package A depends on version 1 of package C, while at the same time package B depends on version 2 of package C (very unhandy).
 * For Python the most well known package managers are 1. `pip` ([pypi.org](https://pypi.org/)) and 2. `conda` ([anaconda.org/anaconda/repo](https://anaconda.org/anaconda/repo)).
 * In a `conda` virtual environment you can install packages using both `pip install` and/or `conda install`.
 * It is best practice (and easiest) to create a `conda` virtual environment (`conda create --name xxx python=3.#`) and then either use `conda` as the package manager OR `pip` as the package manager, i.e. try not to mix using `conda install` and `pip install` in a single virtual environment (dependency issues).

 Example creating and managing your virtual environments with `conda` in the command line: